etarix-com/requirements/README.md

 1. Please make sure you use understandable class names.
 2. Please use a color palette that you define in `_style.scss`.
 You are also welcome to look at the example.
+3. Make sure you indent correctly.
+Use four spaces for one tab.
+We need clear code.

 ### Common mistakes